LeoDoesCoding/Network-LiveChat/README.md

 # Network-LiveChat
+Console application allowing for users to communicate over TCP connection.

 Establishing sockets code from Nicholas Day.
 Remaining code is original.

 ## Currently present:
- - Establishes server/client(s) connection.
+ - Establishinng server/client(s) connection.
- - All server/client connections sets up a new user.
+ - Each connecting server/client sets up a new user.
+Host is both a user and server.
  - User(s) can send messages to server.
  - User(s) can recieve messages from other users (through server).
- - Messages do not have an upper cap.
+ - Messages have an upper cap of 2 bytes.
+ - Commands:
+	- /end: Severs the user's connection.
+	- /config: Enters configuration mode.
+ - Config mode:
- - User can enter "end" to end their connection to the sever (same as closing application).
+	- Name: User can change their name.
+	- Server setting:
+		- Log mode: Currently inaffective.
+See: todo.
+	- Users will not be able to send or view messages sent while in config mode.
  - Connection error checking and feedback.
- - User can enter config mode:
-	- User can change their name
-	- User can exit config mode with "/quit"
-	- User will not be able to view messages while in this mode.
- - User can change their name.
  - Input checking:
 	- Invalid connect option
 	- Invalid IP format